 - The Castle does not accept payment in foreign currencies (euros or others).
 Payment must be made in zloty (PLN).

-Are there guided tours of Wawel Castle - is it worth it?
+Are there guided tours of Krakow Castle - is it worth it?

-Cost of the guide service for groups of up to 15 people:
+Cost of the guide service for groups of maximum 15 people:

 - 1 exhibition: 90 zloty (PLN) or 19 euros approx.

 - 2 exhibitions: 140 zloty (PLN) or 30 euros approx.

 - 3 exhibitions: 190 zloty (PLN) or 40 euros approx.

 - 4 exhibitions: 240 zloty (PLN) or 50 euros approx.